 Major Changes

-In the 2011 version the compile and upload are now implemented using identical methods to the Arduino development system.
-This means that resulting Arduino programs are identical to the programs produced by the Arduino IDE.
-This also means that errors encountered during compile will match the errors emitted by the Arduino development system.
+The compile and upload are now coded using identical methods to the Arduino development system.
+This means that resulting sketch programs are identical and that any errors encountered during compile will match the errors emitted by the Arduino development system.

 When an Arduino library is added to an Visual Studio sketch project the intellisense will not refresh until you click "Save" on the main sketch .pde